 - Feeling comfortable in your surroundings: Such as culture, safety, weather (no winters…), physical location.

 Now when I look at my triangle, while I’m in the USA, I only have one of those ‘needs’ filled.
-Yes I still have my family and I can go home, but I’m in a reality where I have to say goodbye to them often, I don’t get to see them a lot, I miss milestones and events.
-I find it hard to deal with the culture, it’s different and strange to me, I don’t like the winters, therefore I feel more comfortable and like I fit in when I’m back home.
+Yes I still have my family and I can go home, but I’m in a reality where I have to say goodbye to them often.
+I don’t get to see them a lot, I miss milestones and events.
+I find it hard to deal with the culture, it’s different and strange to me.
+The winters suck, therefore I feel more comfortable and like I fit in when I’m back home.

 Having only 1 corner filled, leaves me with 2 empty corners.
 It’s tipped and balanced in the wrong way.
 I have more emptiness than what is filled.
 By being in the UK, I then have 2 corners filled and 1 empty…it pushes me into a balance that’s 66% filled instead of only 33%.
 Don’t get me wrong, losing that 1 corner, that we both worked so hard for, is by no means easy.
 In fact it’s extremely painful.